ikeyike/the-shop-inventory-system/README.md

 The original automation flow (v1.0–v5.7) was developed by **Ike**, and included Google Vision OCR, manual renaming tools, and Google Sheets integration.

-This legacy version is fully functional and preserved in the `legacy-version` branch:
+This legacy version is fully functional and preserved in this repo.
-🔗 [View on GitHub](https://github.com/yourrepo/tree/legacy-version) *(replace with real link)*

 As of v6.0+, the project is being restructured and improved by **Roberto** for enhanced performance and long-term scalability.
 We will colaborate and use that moving forward.
+You can access that [here:](https://github.com/rcm-webdev/the-shop)

 ---